Inequality and its discontents

 The role of the state in redistribution via taxes and transfers is critical to growth and prosperity.

-The research will assess how best to strengthen the effectiveness of social transfers for working-age households, and align them with labour market institutions (such as minimum wages) to form a coherent strategy to encourage labour market participation and investment in human capital while supporting living standards.
+The research is assessing how market income inequality relates to inequality in incomes after taxes and transfers, and how rising inequality has affected those in the middle and lower parts of the distribution in particular.
+It is identifying how best to strengthen the effectiveness of social transfers for working-age households, and align them with labour market institutions (such as minimum wages) to form a coherent strategy to encourage labour market participation and investment in human capital while supporting living standards.

 Inequality and Prosperity in the Industrialized World: Addressing a Growing Challenge